rmosolgo/graphql-ruby/guides/object_cache/runtime_considerations.md

 ## Manually adding an object to caching

 By default, `ObjectCache` gathers the objects "behind" each GraphQL object in the result, then uses their fingerprints as cache keys.
-To manually register another object with the cache while a query is running, call `cacheable_object(...)`, passing the object.
+To manually register another object with the cache while a query is running, call `Schema::Object.cacheable_object(...)`, passing the object and `context`.
 For example:

 ```ruby
 field :team_member_count, Integer, null: true do